wesoa012/NLP-Program3/README.md

 | thorn-net      | 98%         |

 **NOTE:** The performance might differ on your machine since you're training your own network from sratch.

+## Final Project

+The extension files have been added to the repository.
+You should follow the above instructions before running the final 3 files.

+When ready please run the `getConvictionEmbeddings.py`, `getRubbishEmbeddings.py`, and `getThornEmbeddings.py` files.
+This will output graphs for each to show clustering as well as the distributions of the cosine similarities.